This post contains affiliate links

 Here is the stock image from Amazon.

 To age the metal, I decided to hand paint the aged metal patina.
 I’ve read about aging metal using chemicals, but I didn’t have those materials on hand.
 Plus, it would not age galvanized metal quickly, and I would have to wait overnight.
-So instead, I pulled out my Martha Stewart Craft Paint in “Gunmetal” — I always opt for materials that I already have laying around my house.
+So instead, I pulled out my Martha Stewart Craft Paint in “Gunmetal” — I always opt for materials that I already have lying around my house.

 I used an artist brush at first to spread the paint.
 Then I realized the technique made it look too “perfect”.
 So I painted while standing over my kitchen sink using a combination of brushing it on and sponging it OFF with a wet sponge.
 I kept working with it until it looked natural.
 (What, doesn’t everyone paint while standing at their kitchen sink?) 🙂